iblech/sshlatex/README.md

 line in the source code) to audibly inform you of a completed run.
 Useful for when you're switching virtual desktops and don't see the output of sshlatex.

+Tip for when you're using a lightweight PDF viewer which doesn't auto-reload on
+changes: Put something like

+    # Send a "r" key to all running mupdf instances.
+    for i in `xdotool search --class mupdf`; do xdotool key --window $i r
+    done

+in your `beepy` program.

 ## Dependencies